plumatic/schema/README.md

 (use-fixtures :once schema.test/validate-schemas)
 ```

-As long as your tests cover all call boundaries, this means you will should catch any 'type-like' bugs in your code at test time.
+As long as your tests cover all call boundaries, this means you should catch any 'type-like' bugs in your code at test time.

 Second, we manually call `s/validate` to check any data we read and write over the wire or to persistent storage, ensuring that we catch and debug bad data before it strays too far from its source.
 If you need maximal performance, you can avoid the schema processing overhead on each call by create a validator once with `s/validator` and calling the resulting function on each datum you want to validate (`s/defn` does this under the hood).